Choosing A CAM program for my CNC Mill

-I will fill in more details about the last few weeks - and me getting some of my first cuts from my CnC Milling machine, building a dust cover, and publishing videos.
+I will fill in more details about the last few weeks, and about me getting some of my first cuts from my CNC Milling machine, building a dust cover, and publishing videos.
 There was also a lot of terminology to learn too.

-I have started looking at CAM software - converting my ideas to actual milling toolpaths, hopefully aware of the endmill sizes.
-I have found that a lot of it is both expensive and complicated.
-Perhaps this is due to a niche audience, and a complicated task.
+I have started looking at how to use CAM software to convert my ideas to actual milling toolpaths, hopefully aware of the end mill sizes.
+I have found that a lot of CAM software is both expensive and complicated.
+Perhaps this is due to a niche audience and a complicated task.

-There is a larger amount of open source or low cost software for 3d printing, but this will not work well with milling - where as well as depth, mill radius, filling strategies and cutting direction need consideration.
+There is a larger amount of open source or low cost software for 3d printing.
+However, 3D printing slicers do not work for milling, where as well as depth, mill radius, filling strategies and cutting direction need consideration.

-I am seriously considering this - but in the short term, while I understand this system and plan for it, I am also looking at open source alternatives.
-I like open source - a lot.
-So PyCam is looking likely - it is python, it is open source, and includes visual verification.
-I am yet to understand how sophisticated, and how much fixing or enhancing it will need.
+I am seriously considering this software but in the short term, while I understand this system and plan for it, I am also looking at open source alternatives.
+I like open source, a lot, it is a key factor in making it possible to learn robotics at home on a modest budget.
+So PyCam is looking promising.
+PyCam is python, it is open source, and includes visual verification.
+I am yet to understand how sophisticated and how much fixing or enhancing it will need.